Shardeum Documentation

 5.2.1 Foundation

 A Swiss based Foundation will support the early development of Shardeum.
 The law firm assisting with the Foundation setup is highly experienced in the cryptocurrency space as they were involved with the Foundation setup of many other prominent crypto projects including Ethereum and Cardano.
-The long term goal is to transition Shardeum from the Foundation and team into a DAO composed of community members.
+The long term vision is to achieve greater decentralization by mechanisms, such as a DAO.

 The founding members of Shardeum are Nischal Shetty and Omar Syed.
 Shardeum team members, also known as committers, are distributed across the US, India and Myanmar.